CITY AND COUNTY OF SAN FRANCISCO

 Members Absent: None

 Item 1 - ROLL CALL

-Commissioner Chiu made a motion to approve the minutes as submitted.
-Commissioner Ventura seconded.
-The motion was unanimously approved by the Commission.
+Commissioner Chiu made a motion to approve with amendments.
+Commissioner Thigpen seconded.
+Unanimous approval from the Commission.

 Item 3- GENERAL PUBLIC COMMENT